Privacy Policy

 To remove your data from your device: delete the app.
 All locally stored lists, items, tags, priorities, and preferences are removed automatically by iOS.

 To remove your data from your iCloud: open Settings → [your name] → iCloud → Manage Account Storage (or "Manage Storage"), find TaskBeam, and choose "Delete Data."
 That clears your private CloudKit database for the app.
-If you've shared any lists with other people, they keep their own copies of those shared lists in their iCloud accounts — you can stop sharing first if you'd like the share to be torn down before you delete.
+If you've shared any lists with other people, stop sharing those lists first if you'd like their access removed.
+If someone else shared a list with you, you can leave that shared list from inside TaskBeam.

 Because we don't run a server, there is no server-side deletion request to file.
 There's nothing on our side to delete.